Pegasus-01/Learning-JS-React-Angular-Express-Vue/README.md

    - 6.Rendering, conditional rendering and react fragments
    - 7.Array destructuring in react
    - 8.Using "useState" , "multiple state variables" and working with "useEffect"
+   - 9.Updating With the useEffect dependency array
+   - 10.Fetching data with useEffefct
+   - 11.Using useReducer
+   - 12.**Deploying a React app**